estelsmith/cartographer/README.md

 Installation
 ============
-To install php-object-mapper, simply require the library by executing the following composer command.
+To install Cartographer, simply require the library by executing the following composer command.

 ```
-$ composer require cascademedia/php-object-mapper @stable
+$ composer require cascademedia/cartographer @stable
 ```

 Alternatively, you can clone/download this repository and install the package manually.